squirrels-analytics/squirrels-analytics.github.io/blog/2024-12-09-1brc-postgres.md

 2. Ran `sqrl build --stage` (took 41.84 seconds) and confirmed that the data artifact was updated
 3. Tested query performance (took **15.66 seconds** for 1.001 billion rows, similar to the 15.93 seconds for 1 billion rows)

 The `--stage` flag ensures zero downtime during updates by staging the development copy before swapping the data artifact once it's not in use by any ongoing queries.
+In addition, the `sqrl build` command can be run in the background at some time interval (e.g. every 10 minutes or every hour depending on data freshness requirements) to keep the data artifact up to date.

 ## Behind the Scenes of the "Data Artifact"